 Jackie Chan

-After appearing in many Hong Kong films as a stuntman, Chan's first major breakthrough was the 1978 kung fu action comedy film Snake in the Eagle's Shadow.
-He then starred in similar kung fu action comedy films such as 1978's Drunken Master and 1980's The Young Master.
-In 1979, he made his directorial debut with The Fearless Hyena, which was a box office success.
+Starting as one of the Seven Little Fortunes at the China Drama Academy, where he was trained in acrobatics, martial arts and acting, Chan entered the Hong Kong film industry as a stuntman.
+His breakthrough came with the action comedy Snake in the Eagle's Shadow (1978).
+He then starred in similar action comedies such as Drunken Master (1978) and The Young Master (1980).
+He made his directorial debut with The Fearless Hyena (1979), which was a box office success.
 Throughout the 1980s, he was part of the "Three Dragons" along with Sammo Hung and Yuen Biao; the three starred in six Hong Kong films together.
-1983's Project A saw the official formation of the Jackie Chan Stunt Team and established Chan's signature style of elaborate, dangerous stunts combined with martial arts and slapstick humor, a style he further developed in a more modern setting with 1984's Wheels on Meals and 1985's Police Story.
+Project A (1983) saw the official formation of the Jackie Chan Stunt Team and established Chan's signature style of elaborate, dangerous stunts combined with martial arts and slapstick humor, a style he further developed in a more modern setting with Wheels on Meals (1984) and Police Story (1985).
 Rumble in the Bronx (1995), which had a successful worldwide theatrical run, brought Chan into the North American mainstream.
-He gained international fame for portraying Chief Inspector Lee in the American buddy cop action comedy film Rush Hour (1998), a role he reprised in two sequels.
+He gained Hollywood success for portraying Chief Inspector Lee in the American buddy cop action comedy film Rush Hour (1998), a role he reprised in two sequels.

-Chan continued to work both in Hollywood and Hong Kong cinema, appearing in the well-received Shanghai Noon (2000) and Shanghai Knights (2003) in the Shanghai film series, New Police Story (2004), Rob-B-Hood (2006), Little Big Soldier (2010), and Shaolin (2011), among others.
+Since the 2000s, Chan worked both in American and Chinese films, appearing in the Shanghai film series (2000–2003), New Police Story (2004), Rob-B-Hood (2006), Little Big Soldier (2010), and Shaolin (2011), among others.
 The US-China co-production The Forbidden Kingdom (2008) marked his first collaboration with fellow martial arts star Jet Li.
 He has played martial arts mentor Mr. Han in two Karate Kid films, the 2010 remake The Karate Kid and the upcoming Karate Kid: Legends (2025).
 For CZ12 (2012), he earned two Guinness World Records for "Most Stunts Performed by a Living Actor" and "Most Credits in One Movie".
 He played against type in the well-received films Shinjuku Incident (2009) and The Foreigner (2017).
 His voice acting work includes all three Chinese versions of Mulan (1998), the first three films in the Kung Fu Panda franchise (2008–2016), and Teenage Mutant Ninja Turtles: Mutant Mayhem (2023).
 The animated television series Jackie Chan Adventures (2000–2005) focuses on a fictionalized version of Chan.

-Chan is one of the most recognizable and influential film personalities in the world, with a widespread global following in both the Eastern and Western hemispheres.
-He has received fame stars on the Hong Kong Avenue of Stars and the Hollywood Walk of Fame, as well as an honorary Academy Award for his "extraordinary achievements" in film.
-Chan has been referenced in various pop songs, cartoons, films, and video games.
-He is an operatically trained vocalist and is also a Cantopop and Mandopop star, having released a number of music albums and sung many of the theme songs for the films in which he has starred.
-He is also a globally known philanthropist and has been named one of the top 10 most charitable celebrities by Forbes magazine.
-In 2004, film scholar Andrew Willis stated that Chan was perhaps the "most recognized film star in the world."
+One of the most successful actors in the world, Chan was described by film scholar Andrew Willis in 2004 as perhaps “the most recognized star in the world.”
+He has received fame stars on the Hong Kong Avenue of Stars and the Hollywood Walk of Fame, as well as an honorary Academy Award in 2016.
+He is an operatically trained vocalist who has released several pop music albums and performed theme songs for some of the films in which he starred.
+He is also a philanthropist and has been named one of the top 10 most charitable celebrities by Forbes magazine.
 In 2015, Forbes estimated his net worth to be $350 million, and as of 2016, he was the second-highest-paid actor in the world.

 Biography from the Wikipedia article Jackie Chan.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.